evmos/evmos/x/fees/spec/01_concepts.md

 ## Evmos dApp Store

-The Evmos dApp store is a revenue-per-transaction model, that allows developers to get payed for deploying their dApps (decentralized application) on Evmos.
-Developers generate revenue, every time users interact with their dApp in the dApp store, gaining them the possibility of a steady income.
-Users can discover new applications in the dApp store and pay for the transaction fees that finance the dApp revenue.
-This value-reward exchange of dApp services for transactions fees is implemented by the `x/fees` module.
+The Evmos dApp store is a revenue-per-transaction model, which allows developers to get payed for deploying their decentralized application (dApps) on Evmos.
+Developers generate revenue, every time a user interacts with their dApp in the dApp store, gaining them a steady income.
+Users can discover new applications in the dApp store and pay for the transaction fees that finance the dApp's revenue.
+This value-reward exchange of dApp services for transaction fees is implemented by the `x/fees` module.

 ## Registration

-Devlelopers register their application in the dApp store by registering the application's smart contracts.
+Developers register their application in the dApp store by registering their application's smart contracts.
 Any contract can be registered by a developer by submitting a signed transaction.
 The signer of this transaction must match the address of the deployer of the contract in order for the registration to succeed.
 After the transaction is executed successfully, the developer will start receiving a portion of the transaction fees paid when a user interacts with the registered contract.

 ## Fee Distribution

 As described above, developers will earn a portion of the transaction fee after registering their contracts.
+To understand how transaction fees are distributed, we look at the following two things in detail:

-The transactions eligible are only EVM transactions (`MsgEthereumTx`).
+* The transactions eligible are only [EVM transactions](https://docs.evmos.org/modules/evm/) (`MsgEthereumTx`).
 Cosmos SDK transactions are not eligible at this time.
+* The registration of factory contracts (smart contracts that have been deployed by other contracts) requires the identification original contract's deployer.
+This is done through address derivation.

 ### EVM Transaction Fees

-Users pay transaction fees to payinteract with smart contracts

-interact with for to process their transaction with a dApps

-When a transaction is executed, the entire fee amount (`gasLimit * gasPrice`) is sent to the `FeeCollector` module account during the `AnteHandler` execution.
+Users pay transaction fees to pay interact with smart contracts using the EVM.
+When a transaction is executed, the entire fee amount (`gasLimit * gasPrice`) is sent to the `FeeCollector` module account during the [Cosmos SDK AnteHandler](https://docs.cosmos.network/v0.44/modules/auth/03_antehandlers.html) execution.
 After the EVM executes the transaction, the user receives a refund of `(gasLimit - gasUsed) * gasPrice`.

-Therefore, the user only pays for the execution: `txFee = gasUsed * gasPrice`.
-This is the transaction fee distributed between developers and validators, in accordance with the `x/fees` module parameters: `DeveloperShares`, `ValidatorShares`.
-This distribution is handled through the `PostTxProcessing` [Hook](./05_hooks.md).
+In result a user pays a total transaction fee of `txFee = gasUsed * gasPrice` for the execution.

+This transaction fee is distributed between developers and validators, in accordance with the `x/fees` module parameters: `DeveloperShares`, `ValidatorShares`.
+This distribution is handled through the EVM's [`PostTxProcessing` Hook](./05_hooks.md).

 ### Address Derivation

-- Users:
-  - EOA: An Externally Owned Account ([EOA](https://ethereum.org/en/whitepaper/#ethereum-accounts)) is an account controlled by a private key, that can sign transactions.
+dApp developers might use a [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) to implement their application logic through smart contracts.
+In this case a smart contract can be either deployed by an Externally Owned Account ([EOA](https://ethereum.org/en/whitepaper/#ethereum-accounts): an account controlled by a private key, that can sign transactions) or through another contract.

-* Deployer Address: The EOA address that deployed the smart contract being registered for fee distribution.

-* Withdraw Address: The address set by a contract deployer to receive transaction fees for a registered smart contract.
-If not set, it defaults to the deployer’s address.
+In both cases, the fee distribution requires the identification a deployer address that is an EOA address, unless a withdrawal address is set by the contract deployer during registration to receive transaction fees for a registered smart contract.
+If a withdrawal address is not set, it defaults to the deployer’s address.
-* Developer: The entity that has control over the deployer account.

-When registering a smart contract, the deployer provides an array of nonces, used to [derive the contract’s address](https://github.com/ethereum/go-ethereum/blob/d8ff53dfb8a516f47db37dbc7fd7ad18a1e8a125/crypto/crypto.go#L107-L111).
-The smart contract can be directly deployed by the deployer's EOA or created through one or more [factory](https://en.wikipedia.org/wiki/Factory_method_pattern) pattern smart contracts.
+The identification of the deployer address is done through address derivation.
+When registering a smart contract, the deployer provides an array of nonces, used to [derive the contract’s address](https://github.com/ethereum/go-ethereum/blob/d8ff53dfb8a516f47db37dbc7fd7ad18a1e8a125/crypto/crypto.go#L107-L111):

-If `MyContract` is deployed directly by `DeployerEOA`, in a transaction sent with nonce `5`, then the array of nonces is `[5]`.
+* If `MyContract` is deployed directly by `DeployerEOA`, in a transaction sent with nonce `5`, then the array of nonces is `[5]`.

-If the contract was created by a smart contract, through the `CREATE` opcode, we need to provide all the nonces from the creation path.
-Let's take the example of `DeployerEOA` deploying a `FactoryA` smart contract with nonce `5`.
+* If the contract was created by a smart contract, through the `CREATE` opcode, we need to provide all the nonces from the creation path.
+E.g. if `DeployerEOA` deploys a `FactoryA` smart contract with nonce `5`.
 Then, `DeployerEOA` sends a transaction to `FactoryA` through which a `FactoryB` smart contract is created.
-Let us assume `FactoryB` is the second contract created by `FactoryA` - the nonce is `2`.
+If we assume `FactoryB` is the second contract created by `FactoryA`, then `FactoryA`'s nonce is `2`.
 Then, `DeployerEOA` sends a transaction to the `FactoryB` contract, through which `MyContract` is created.
-Let us assume this is the first contract created by `FactoryB` - the nonce is `1`.
+If this is the first contract created by `FactoryB` - the nonce is `1`.
 We now have an address derivation path of `DeployerEOA` -> `FactoryA` -> `FactoryB` -> `MyContract`.
 To be able to verify that `DeployerEOA` can register `MyContract`, we need to provide the following nonces: `[5, 2, 1]`.

 ::: tip
 **Note**: Even if `MyContract` is created from `FactoryB` through a transaction sent by an account different from `DeployerEOA`, only `DeployerEOA` can register `MyContract`.